Year of Publication

 By pooling the results over the two models, it is the recommendation of this author that programs at least consider implementing an investment council for their respective programs for the reasons outlined above.
 Programs should also consider limiting their increases to employee contribution rates as current analysis has shown that a roughly one percent increase in employee contribution rates decreases the funded ratio by one percent.
 By implementing the appropriate board and program characteristics, public retirement systems at all levels could begin to slow or correct the underfunded problem that has been growing in recent years.

 Groves, Chris, "Public Retirement Systems: An Examination of Governance Characteristics and Their Impact on the Funded Ratio" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 5.